rekhaDevs/samagragovernance.in/src/pages/team/index.md

       and Industrial Goods sector.
-After leaving BCG, he co-founded Indian Lawyers Forum with a Supreme Court Lawyer to solve the problem of information asymmetry in the Indian judiciary by disseminating information from courts to lawyers at a large scale.\n\nAn opportunity to solve complex governance problems by using his technology, consulting and entrepreneurial skills brought him to Samagra.
-Currently he leads the ADAPT engagement in Odisha.
+After leaving BCG, he co-founded Indian Lawyers Forum with a Supreme Court Lawyer to solve the problem of information asymmetry in the Indian judiciary by disseminating information from courts to lawyers at a large scale.
+An opportunity to solve complex governance problems by using his technology, consulting and entrepreneurial skills brought him to Samagra.
+Currently, he leads the ADAPT programme in Odisha.
     image: /img/Utkarsh.jpg
     linkedInProfile: 'https://www.linkedin.com/in/uvijay'
     name: Utkarsh Vijay